keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 2. *Vanishing gradients*[^6]: Gradient becomes near zero when the discriminator is powerful.

-3. *Training instability*: Adversarial settings requires [minimax optimization](https://en.wikipedia.org/wiki/Minimax), which can only be done heuristically.
+3. *Training instability*: Adversarial settings require [minimax optimization](https://en.wikipedia.org/wiki/Minimax), which can only be done heuristically.
 It might make the training process unreproducible in practice.

 In the following post we will see *why* mode dropping may happen.